Easy Strawberry Compote & Coulis

 Here are a few ways that you can use compote!

 - Cakes – either as a topping or a filling.
-Chocolate, angel food cake, cupcakes, or shortcake are all great options!
+Chocolate, angel food cake, cupcakes, or strawberry shortcake cups are all great options!
 If you plan on using this as a cake filling, you may want to thicken it a bit more with cornstarch.

 - Custards – On top of rice pudding, ice cream, panna cotta, or crème brûlée.